-What is theology?
-Definitions:

-- 1. "If we look at the word theology and break it down into the two Greek words from which it is composed-theos (meaning "God") and logos (meaning "study")- theology is 'the study of God'." - 2.
+- What is theology?
+Definitions: - 1.
+"If we look at the word theology and break it down into the two Greek words from which it is composed-theos (meaning "God") and logos (meaning "study") theology is 'the study of God'." - 2.
 "Theology is not a mere set of facts about God; it is knowledge of God that grows out of a personal and intimate relationship with him. - That relationship, for Christian theology, comes through God's Word-both the written Word - the Bible, and the living Word - Jesus Christ and His Spirit that indwells all believers. - The Bible is the foundation of all Christian theology and the rule of faith." - There is a place for knowing God through his works, and personal experience, but not when it is in direct conflict with the Bible. - This takes wisdom to allow people to experience God directly and have their hearts and minds shaped over time - maturing is a process God is responsible for [Phil 1:6]. - 3.
-"The study of the nature of God, His Truth, and our faith and most importantly, how it affects humanity." - It is man's words about God's Words. - It is different from Biblical history or church history, which focus on the stream of events through time. - It is developmental [growing over time] and experiential [born out of our personal life experiences]. - It has a profoundly personal aspect, as well as a corporate aspect. - Since each believer has a different set of life experiences, and since God intervenes and interacts with us as individuals, we will each have a personal experience of God that will vary somewhat from others. - Corporate worship includes joining with others who generally share a similar knowledge of, appreciation for, application of, and expression of the God we worship. - It is not by accident that the NT writers stressed unity in love as the defining evidence of spiritual maturity. - 4.
-Theology is often taught as: - "An organized [often formalized or systematized] body of opinions concerning God and man's relationship to God." - "A specialized study regarding God and known religious truths." - 5.
-There are different schools of theology: - Historical theology studies what was held to be true through the developing history of the church.
-It is church belief in motion. - Biblical theology relies on exegesis to draw out what the Scriptures say about God.
-Every writer of Scripture had specific theological perspectives that influence their writing. - Systematic theology takes specific issues or points of doctrine and develops a view of God from that.
-Systematic is more prone to eisegesis distortion than Biblical which relies on exegesis. - Apologetic theology has to do with presenting faith in the context of a nonbelieving audience... frequently hostile to faith.
+Theology is "the study of the nature of God, His Truth, and our faith and most importantly, how it all affects humanity." - It is man's words based upon God's Self revelation in Scripture as to His Character, Nature, Person, and Purpose. - It is different from Biblical history or church history, which focus on the stream of events through time.